Manin-Drinfeld cycles and derivatives of $L$-functions

 \begin{proposition} Fix an effective divisor $D\in \Div(X)$ of degree $d \geq 2g_1 - 1$, and recall the closed subscheme $A_D \subset A_d$ and the inclusion $A_D(\kk) \subset K$ of $(\ref{invariant domain})$.
 The distribution $\I_r$ (\ref{I distribution def}) satisfies

 where

 Here $\bar{\xi}$ is any geometric point above $\xi:\Spec(\kk) \to A_D$. \end{proposition}

 \begin{proof} The proof is similar to the proof of \cite[4.7]{HS}, so we omit it.
 One slight difference is the analogue of \cite[Lemma 6.11(1)]{YZ}.
-Specifically, we must show that the map $\mathrm{Hk}_T^\mu \to \mathrm{Hk}_{G}^\mu(y)$ discussed there remains a regular local immersion if we replace $\mathrm{Hk}_T^\mu$ with $\mathrm{Hk}_A^\mu$.
-The tangent complex computations are similar except this time both tangent complexes have 1-dimensional $H^0$.
-In particular, it is no longer true in this context that the target is Deligne-Mumford in the neighborhood of a point in the image.
+Specifically, we must show that the map $ \pi \colon \mathrm{Hk}_T^\mu \to \mathrm{Hk}_{G}^\mu(y)$ discussed there remains a regular local immersion if we replace $\mathrm{Hk}_T^\mu$ with $\mathrm{Hk}_A^\mu$.
+The tangent complex computations are similar except now both tangent complexes have 1-dimensional $H^0$.
+In particular, it is no longer true that $\mathrm{Hk}_{G}^\mu(y)$ is Deligne-Mumford in the neighborhood of a point in the image of $\pi$.
 Nevertheless, the induced map on $H^0$ (resp.\ $H^1$) is an isomorphism (resp.\ injection), which is enough to conclude that the map is indeed a regular local immersion of algebraic stacks. \end{proof}